I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_filter_move_filter_parameters.md

 ## Members

-`DestQueueId`

-An NDIS_RECEIVE_QUEUE_ID value that specifies the identifier of the receive queue on which the filter is to be moved.
-For more information, see the Remarks section.

-`DestVPortId`

-An NDIS_NIC_SWITCH_VPORT_ID value that specifies the identifier of the VPort on which this filter is to be moved.

-`FilterId`

-An NDIS_RECEIVE_FILTER_ID value that  specifies the identifier of the receive filter.

-<div class="alert"><b>Note</b>   The filter specified by this value must have been previously set through an OID method request of <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-receive-filter-set-filter">OID_RECEIVE_FILTER_SET_FILTER</a>.</div>
-<div> </div>

 `Header`

 The type, revision, and size of the <b>NDIS_RECEIVE_FILTER_MOVE_FILTER_PARAMETERS</b> structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.